Braves’ Markakis returns 3 weeks after opting out of season

 He said he realized returning was possible following a phone call from Braves general manager Alex Anthopoulos earlier this week.

-The 36-year-old Markakis earns $24,691 for each game he on the roster or injured list as part of a $4 million, one-year contract.
-He says he has the full support of his family, including his three children, in his decision to return.
+The 36-year-old Markakis says he has the full support of his family, including his three children, in his decision to return.

 ”It was nice to be home with the family, but more than anything I know my family wanted me to be out there with (the Braves),” he said.